blackc8/mailr/README.md

 # mailr
 A simple fake mailer

-> The server is disabled due to Agreement Policies.Create your own server if you want to continue.:(
+> The server is disabled due to Agreement Policies, you will recive error if you try sending mail .Create your own server if you want to continue.

 ## Warning